stat/rs-accountant/README.md

 In line with the prompt to make sensible assumptions for a financial system, the engine operates with the following rules:

+- **Arbitrary Decimal Precision**: The engine supports arbitrary decimal precision for monetary values, with a minimum requirement to handle at least 2 decimal places for standard currency operations.
 - **Locked Accounts**: Once an account is locked due to a chargeback, no further transactions (deposits, withdrawals, or disputes) are processed for that account.
-This is a security measure to freeze activity on potentially fraudulent accounts.
 - **Negative Amounts**: Any deposit or withdrawal transaction with a negative amount is considered invalid and ignored.
 - **Dispute Ownership**: A dispute is only considered valid if the client ID on the dispute record matches the client ID of the original transaction being disputed.
-This prevents one client from being able to dispute another client's transactions.

 ## Features